There are two things that interest me: the relation of people to each other, and the relation of people to land.

 — Aldo Leopold, Wherefore Wildlife Ecology?

-Check out my passion project Please Keep to the Path, a website that aims to make research about human behavior more accessible to all who are interested in applying it to promote nature conservation.
+Check out my passion project Please Keep to the Path, a website that seeks to increase the accessibility of behavioral insights to all who are interested in applying it to promote nature conservation.

 Prior to my research career I worked in forest and prairie restoration projects in Minnesota and New York, and managed a protected area in West Africa, focused on primate conservation.
-I received my undergraduate degree from the University of Minnesota College of Natural Resources and MSc from Imperial College London’s Interdisciplinary Conservation Program.
+I received my undergraduate degree from the University of Minnesota Department of Fisheries, Wildlife and Conservation Biology and MSc from Imperial College London’s Interdisciplinary Conservation Program.

-My research is supported by an Australian Research Council Discovery Grant (DP200103501) and the Australian Government’s National Environmental Science Program’s Threatened Species Hub.
+My research is supported by an Australian Research Council Discovery Grant (DP200103501).